 Yet every woman is different and our bodies change over time.
 For women who have used birth control consistently since their teens and come off birth control in their late 20s, their periods may be completely different than what they previously experienced.

-Weight changes
+Weight Changes

-Some forms of birth control can cause weight gain and an increase in breast size.
-When you stop taking the hormonal birth control that caused these side effects, these changes will be reversed.
-However, if any weight gain or loss experienced while using birth control was not caused by the medication, stopping taking it will not result in any further changes to your body.
+Occasionally, some forms of birth control can cause increased water retention in some women.
+When you stop taking hormonal birth control that caused these side effects, the effects will go away which can lead to slight weight loss (1-2 lbs max) and also a decrease in breast size (½ cup) in some people.
+However, if the weight gain or loss experienced while using birth control was not caused by the medication, stopping taking it will not result in any weight changes to your body.

 It is possible for women who stop taking the pill to lose or gain hair.
 Some forms of birth control have higher levels of certain hormones that cause hair to fall out more slowly than usual.
 Once birth control is stopped, hair can start to fall out at increased rates for about six months.
 For women who had hair loss related to hormonal imbalances before starting the pill, stopping the pill can cause this condition to return.
 The opposite can also be true, where your birth control causes your hair to fall out faster than usual.
 In this case, you will notice less hair falling out once you stop taking your birth control.